oyswork/filson/README.md

 ## Known issues (in the order of priority)

 - Tree walking interpreter is slow, will move to VM in future
-- Extraction caching is not opt in, meaning that hashing overhead will be present regardless of if it makes sense to cache at all.
-Will be behind the feature flag in the future.
 - No support for datetime type, will be added in the future.
 - All of the number types are strictly 64 bit signed.
 Support for larger types will be added in the future.
 - All of the number types are strictly decimal, parser can't handle hex, octal or binary notation.
 Support will be added in the future.